-Natural England has commented on the Air Quality Assessment and notes the predicted reductions in NOx concentrations which may have beneficial impacts for both annual mean and maximum daily mean NOx concentrations at all designated habitat sites including Nene Washes Special Area of Conservation (SAC), Special Protection Area (SPA) and Ramsar site, Barnack Hills and Holes SAC and Orton Pit SAC.
-Natural England is therefore satisfied the proposal is unlikely to have any adverse effect on such sites.
+Natural England commented previously on the Air Quality Assessment and notes the predicted reductions in NOx concentrations which may have beneficial impacts for both annual mean and maximum daily mean NOx concentrations at all designated habitat sites including Nene Washes Special Area of Conservation (SAC), Special Protection Area (SPA) and Ramsar site, Barnack Hills and Holes SAC and Orton Pit SAC.
+Natural England has raised no objections to the current scheme noting its similarity to the previous proposals and is therefore satisfied the proposal is unlikely to have any adverse effect on such sites.